mui/material-ui/docs/src/pages/guides/localization/localization.md

 | Russian | ru-RU | `ruRU` |
 | Spanish | es-ES | `esES` |

-You can find the [sources](https://github.com/mui-org/material-ui/blob/master/packages/material-ui/src/locale/index.js) in the GitHub repository.
+You can [find the source](https://github.com/mui-org/material-ui/blob/master/packages/material-ui/src/locale/index.js) in the GitHub repository.

+To create your own translation, or to customise the English text, copy this file to your project, make any changes needed and import the locale from there.
+(Please do consider contributing new translations back to Material-UI by opening a pull request.)

 ### Example